Study: AudioEye detects up to 2.5x more issues than other tools

 Best Practices for Designing Web Content for ADHD Users

-In addition to choosing an ADHD-friendly font, there are a few other design best practices you can implement to improve the experience for ADHD or neurodivergent users.
+In addition to choosing ADHD-friendly fonts, you can implement a few other accessible design best practices to improve the experience for ADHD or neurodivergent users.
 These include:

-- Keep things simple: Too much information on digital content can make it difficult for all users to focus.
-Keep your content and overall design simple — this decreases the cognitive load on users and increases user response time and accuracy.
+Keep things simple: Too much information on digital content can make it difficult for all users to focus.
+Keep your content and overall design simple — this reduces users' cognitive load and increases response time and accuracy.

-- Use affordances and signifiers: Put simply, an affordance is a “guess” on how a web element will behave when it’s interacted with.
+Use affordances and signifiers: Put simply, an affordance is a “guess” on how a web element will behave when it’s interacted with.
 Signifiers are icons, labels, or sounds that define where and how an action should be performed.
-Ensure you have both affordances and signifiers throughout your digital content as it helps users understand how to use your digital content.
+Ensure you include both affordances and signifiers throughout your digital content, as this helps users understand how to use it.

-- Test designs and fonts: Finally, as you’re selecting a font or other design elements, test these elements with actual users — especially those with disabilties.
+Test designs and fonts: Finally, as you’re selecting a font or other design elements, test these elements with actual users — especially those with disabilities.
 With these insights, you can make any necessary adjustments that can improve the user experience.

 Create Accessible Attention-Grabbing Digital Content with AudioEye